mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/07-mapped-types/index.md

 }
 ```

-There is no built-in TypeScript "utility type" for `readonly` removal,
-but you could implement one if you needed to (not necessarily a good idea though)
+There is no built-in TypeScript "utility type" for `readonly` removal, but it's possible to implement one.
+Given this kind of utility type introduces mutability to values that someone intended to be immutable, there's probably a good reason that TypeScript doesn't include this one.

 ```ts twoslash
 type NotReadonly<T> = {